3 Useful GUI and Terminal Based Linux Disk Scanning Tools

 Gnome Disk Utility for Linux Disk Scanning

-More importantly, it can as well provide S.M.A.R.T data and effect self-tests as in the following interface.
+More importantly, it can also provide S.M.A.R.T data and effect self-tests as in the following interface.

 Gnome Disk Utility for Linux Disk Scanning